firemodels/fds/README.md

 Smokeview (SMV) is a visualization program used to display the output of FDS and CFAST simulations.

-To contribute to this project, clone the repository, make your modifications, and submit a pull request.
-Submissions will be moderated by project members and must pass our automated build process before being accepted.
+To contribute to this project, fork the repository, make your modifications, and submit a pull request.
+Submissions will be moderated by project members and must pass our autmated build process before being accepted.